Updated 17 June 2019.

 - Employment information – Information about the type of employment you are looking for or may be interested in, including current and required compensation, benefits and other job preferences

-- Publicly available information - Profile information, academic qualifications and work experience from publicly available sources, e.g. your LinkedIn profile
+- Publicly available information – Profile information, academic qualifications and work experience from publicly available sources relevant for the hiring process, e.g. your LinkedIn profile

 - To update and keep your contact information, CV and/or other information accurate if you provide us with a new or updated version

-- To assess your qualifications, skills and suitability for the job you applied for and other job opportunities
+- To assess your qualifications, skills, and suitability

 - To verify your information and carry out reference checks